Cucumber calories per 100g: 15 kcal

 Frequently Asked Questions

-Do pickled cucumbers have the same calories?
+Do pickled cucumbers have more calories?

 CalMind